 The (TC) relay operates during trunk test by the sender.
 When the district is advanced to a talking position the (TC) relay reoperates.
-The (DC) relay of the district is operated through resistances (Y) & (X) & 70 ohm of (W) when arranged to simulate a 750 ohm loop or through (Y), (X) & (W) resistances when arranged to simulate a 900 ohm loop.
+The (DC) relay of the district is operated through resistances (Y & X & 70 ohm of W) when arranged to simulate a 750 ohm loop or through (Y, X & W) resistances when arranged to simulate a 900 ohm loop.
 The (TCI) & (TC2) relays function as described in first test to advance the (R1) switch to position 12.
-The (X), (Y) & (W) resistance closure to operate the (DC) relay applied the test operate current.
+The (X, Y & W) resistance closure to operate the (DC) relay applied the test operate current.

 The (CS) relay in both the test and district circuit are operated.
 The (CS) district relay operated causes the district to set for a charge call.
-The (SK), (SK1) and (SK2) relays operate also (SK3) with Fig. F under control of the "F" and "B" contacts of the interrupter and advances the (R1) switch to position 13.
+The (SK) (SK1) & (SK2) relays operate under control of the (F) & (B) contacts of the interrupter and advances the (R1) switch te position 13.
 The (A) cam advances it to position 14.
 As the (R1) switch enters position 13 ground on cam (Y1) operates the (REL) relay which stays operated until the (R1) switch leaves position 14.
 The operation of the (REL) relay opens the operate circuit of the (DC) relay.
 This operate circuit of the (DC) relay remains open for one position of the (R1) switch to test that the (D) relay will hold for this period of time.
 When the (R1) switch goes into position 14 the test operate circuit of the (DC) relay is reclosed through the make contact of the (REL) relay and (O1) cam.
-The test operate circuit of the (DC) relay remains closed in position 14 for a period of time to check that the (DC) relay reoperated and holds the district from releasing.
-With the (CS) relay in the test circuit operated, and the (R3) switch in position 3, the (0) relay operates, ground through (F1) cam position 14, make contact of (REL) relay (R3) cam, make contact of (CS) relay (P3) cam and winding of (0) relay.
-The operation of the (0) relay operates the (I) relay under control of "F" contact of "III" interrupter; with the (I) relay operated, the (RO) relay will operate under control of "B" contact of "IV" interrupter with (FCH) key normal or under control of (W) & (Z) relays operated, the (SO) relay will operate under control of "F" contact of "III" interrupter also the (SL) relay will operate from the sleeve make busy ground of district, the (SL) relay is held operated from district sleeve make busy ground until the "B" contact of interrupter "IV" makes which advances the (R1) switch to position 15, providing the (FR3) and (SL) relay are still operated.
-When the (R1) switch goes into position 15 a soak current is applied to the (DC) relay prior to its release current.
-When the (R1) reaches position 15 the (SK),

-(SK1) & (SK2) relays operate under control of #149C interrupter.
-The soak current is applied when the switch reaches position 15 and is replaced by a release current circuit when the (SK1) relay operates, this release current circuit remains closed until the (R1) switch advances out of position 17 after message register or coin current has been applied.
-The operation of the (SK2) relay advances the (R1) switch to position 16 where it is advanced to position 17 by ground from cam (Y1).
+The test operate circuit of the (DC) relay remains closed in position 14 for a period of time to check that the (DC) relay resperated and holds the district from releasing.
+With the (CS) relay in the test circuit operated, and the (R3) switch in position 3 the (0) relay operates, ground through (F1) cam position 14 make contact of (REL) relay (R3) cam, make contact of (CS) relay (P3) cam and winding of (O) relay.
+The operation of the (0) relay operates the (I) relay under control of (F) contact of III interrupter; with the (I) relay operated the (RO) relay will operate under control of (B) contact of IV interrupter with (FCH) key normal or under control of (W) & (Z) relays operated the (SO) relay will operate under control of (F) contact of III interrupter also the (SL) relay will operate the sleeve make busy ground from district, the (SL) relay is held operated from district sleeve make busy ground until the (B) contact of interrupter IV makes which advances the (Rl) switch to position 15, providing the (FR3) and (SL) relay are still operated.
+When the (Rl) switch goes into position 15 a soak current is applied to the (DC) relay prior to its release current.
+When the (Rl) switch reaches position 15 the (SK) (SK1) & (SK2) relays operate under control of #1490 interrupter.
+The soak current is applied when the switch reaches position 15 and is replaced by a release current circuit when the (SK1) relay operates, this release current circuit remains closed until the (Rl) switch advances out of position 17 after message register or coin current has been applied.
+The operation of the (SK2) relay advances the (Rl) switch to position 16 where it is advanced to position 17 by ground from cam (Yl).